Schm1tz1/cp-migration-playbook/cluster-link/README.md

 # Cluster Linking
 Official Docs: https://docs.confluent.io/operator/current/co-link-clusters.html
-This example convers a setup of 2 CP clusters showing the possibilities of a topic mirroring/migration.
+This example covers a setup of 2 CP clusters showing the possibilities of a topic mirroring/migration.

 ## General Setup
 * Execute `./setup.sh` and wait for CP to be up and running and topic to be created.
+(Note: Default setup is CP with ZK -> CP with KRaft.
+Other possibilities like CCS to CE or ZK->ZK are available but commented out.)

 * Produce random data:
 ```shell